tomekpapiernik/documentation_portal/docs/doc3.md

 title: This is Document Number 3
 ---

 I love bananas.
 They're great!
 Here I'll make a simple spelling mistake.
 Ready?
-Dgos are better than cats!
+Dogs are better than cats!